-- Non-hosted STVRs will be permitted in larger estate and rural-zoned areas (ER-1, ER-2, and RR).
-Non-hosted units in ER-1 and ER-2 require a 300-foot separation from one another as measured from all property lines (ER-1 and ER-2).
+Non-hosted STVRs are permitted in larger estate and rural-zoned areas (ER-1, ER-2, and RR).
+Non-hosted units in ER-1 and ER-2 require a 300-foot separation from one another, as measured from all property lines.

-- The City will issue permits on a first-come, first-served basis up to a maximum of 300 permits.
+The City has begun accepting permit applications and will issue them on a first-come, first-served basis up to a maximum of 300 permits.
 Any additional applications will go to a waiting list.
 If a permit becomes available, the City will review them in the order received.